 For comparison, the heaviest helmet in our test is the Bell Super, which weighs in at 14.6 ounces in medium.
 While the Super is nearly 22 percent heavier than the Trabec, the Super does a much better job of staying put on the head, which makes it a lot less distracting, even with the added weight.
 This goes for a lot of the helmets we tested, in fact.
 Our testers found that secure fitting helmets feel lighter, are less noticeable, and boost confidence while riding regardless of their weight.
 Weight is certainly a factor in how well mountain biking gear performs, but function is also important.

-Like all of our test mountain bike helmets, the Trabec has a visor to shield your eyes from the sun, mud, or falling rain.
-The visor is connected with two horizontal snaps which allow for a small amount of up and down adjustment.
+The Trabec's visor is connected with two horizontal snaps, which allow for a small amount of up and down adjustment.
 In order to stay in place, the visor relies on friction between the center of the visor and the front of the helmet.
 We found that this system is greatly inferior to helmets like the Giro Feature or Troy Lee A1 which use two screws to attach and pivot the visor and another thumb screw to change the amount of friction needed to adjust the visor.
 These thumb screws can also be used the firmly lock the visor at a certain angle.
-Our absolute favorite and the most adjustable visor was found on the Bell Super, which uses a slightly different system to attach and secure it's massive shield.
+Our absolute favorite and the most adjustable visor was found on the Bell Super, which uses a slightly different system to attach and secure its massive shield.

 The Trabec tied the Fox Flux with the lowest score in the features category, which examines the visor and any other extras a helmet may have.
 Besides the visor, the Trabec has no other notable features like camera mounts or alternative goggle attachments, and like we said above, there are much more impressive visors out there.